redeemedQayin/init0/README.md

 # init0
-aplication to manage the routine and activities to do
+aplication to manage the routine and activities to do.